- Compare material versus nonmaterial culture

 - the standards a society would like to embrace and live up to

 - the way society really is based on what actually occurs and exists

-- a way to authorize or formally disapprove of certain behaviors
+- rewards or punishments for accepted behavior; a way to authorize or formally disapprove of certain behaviors

 - social control: